HelmyBlub/chatSim/tasks.md

 Tasks:
-- new behavior for job changing
-    - food market
-        - if not enough customer
-        - change to random job
-            - only lumberjack to try out new code setup for lumberjack

 - resturcture citizen behavior to have some code i can use for every job
     - nextstep?:
         - clean up lumberjack to use new code